More farmers & more local food for 2019

 We're not against buying European produce but we want to contribute towards reducing the carbon footprint of our food and improving the UK's food sovereignty.
-However, it's so important to have good links with European farmers, especially from Italy and Spain, who's climates make it possible.
+However, it's so important to have good links with European farmers, especially from Italy and Spain, who have a much longer growing season and many more hectares of organic farmland.
 They help plug the gap when our local farmers don't have much to offer.

 Last year 76% of our produce came from the UK – this is streets ahead of the UK average.
 Government figures show that only 57% of veg and 16% of fruit consumed in the country is grown here.

 The year before we did a little better on this front, sourcing 10% more from the UK.
 This was down to the tough weather we had this year.
-Remember that really harsh March with the sub-zero temperatures and excessive snow and rain?
+Remember the Beast from the East in March with the sub-zero temperatures and excessive snow and rain?
 That really scuppered the start of the growing season.
 And that led swiftly into the really hot dry summer – the drought had a huge impact for our farmers.
 Whole fields of leeks, lettuce and sweetcorn were wiped out and everything else took a lot longer to grow because of the lack of water.
 We were seeing the impact all the way up to Christmas with Sarah's Brussel sprout yield being massively diminished as the stalks grew shorter, meaning less sprouts on each plant.

 All this means we had to look further afield for produce to fill your bags with so we ended up sourcing a bit more from Europe than usual.
 All our European produce is shipped rather than air freighted, though, to help keep our carbon to the minimum.